 The level of oil and natural gas industry activity is influenced by numerous factors over which the Company has no control.
-The primary such factor is prevailing oil and natural gas commodity prices.
+The primary factor is prevailing oil and natural gas commodity prices.
 Other factors include expectations about future oil and natural gas prices; demand for oil and natural gas; the cost of exploring for, producing and delivering oil and natural gas; the expected rates of declining current production; the discovery rates of new oil and natural gas reserves; prevailing royalty rates, fiscal regimes, and regulatory requirements; available pipeline and other oil and natural gas transportation and processing capacity; prevailing weather conditions; global political, military, regulatory, economic and social conditions (including outbreaks of contagious diseases or pandemics); availability of capital for oil and gas exploration and capital budgets; and the ability of oil and natural gas entities to raise equity capital or debt financing.

 From mid-2014 to early 2016, oil and natural gas prices fell dramatically, resulting in a significant decrease in the level of industry activity in the WCSB and the US.
-While oil and natural gas prices improved from the first quarter of 2016 into 2019, the COVID-19 pandemic and production level decisions amongst OPEC+ members in the spring of 2020 collectively resulted in a sharp decline in commodity prices in the beginning of 2020.
-While oil and natural gas prices have improved since the first half of 2020, the oil and gas industry continues to face significant headwinds as a result of the ongoing COVID-19 pandemic and the resulting impact on demand for oil and natural gas.
-This has resulted in reduced demand for drilling and oilfield services by operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.
-In addition, in Canada many Operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI, as well as government mandated production curtailments that were implemented to address these differentials.
+While oil and natural gas prices improved from the first quarter of 2016 until early 2020, the COVID-19 pandemic and production level decisions amongst OPEC+ members in the spring of 2020 collectively resulted in a sharp decline in commodity prices.
+While oil and natural gas prices have made a significant recovery, rising to levels not seen since the commodity price collapse in 2014, the oil and gas industry continues to face some uncertainty due to the ongoing COVID-19 pandemic.
+Although oil and gas operators have increased capital spending in response to improving prices, they continue to be cautious relative to previous market cycles and are increasingly focused on operating within cash flows and returning capital to shareholders.

+In addition, in Canada many Operators in the WCSB have historically been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI, as well as government mandated production curtailments that were implemented to address these differentials.
 While there has been recent progress on pipeline projects in Canada, and in December 2020 government mandated production curtailments were removed, there continues to be uncertainty around the ability for WCSB producers to reach markets given the status of several pipeline projects, the potential for a change to US trade and climate policies, tax reform, and potential changes to the crude by rail industry in the face of several derailments.
-A continued decline in the US markets could result in adverse changes to the accounting estimates and judgements made with respect to the Company's assessment of goodwill impairment on its US cost generating units.
+While price differentials have narrowed as demand for oil and gas recovers in North America, oilfield activity in Canada may continue to face headwinds compared to activity in the United States.
+In addition, a retracement of oil and gas commodity prices to the lows seen during the COVID-19 pandemic would result in a significant reduction in demand for drilling and oilfield services by Operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.